 With the NBA season starting in one year and ending in the next, it can be hard and sometimes confusing to say what the best basketball shoes of the year were.

-But, with this year’s NBA season having already reached the All-Star break, we’ve selected some of the best basketball models available during the 2019-20 season.
+But, with this year’s NBA season now confirmed to be continuing following the forced coronavirus break, we’ve selected some of the best basketball models available during the 2019-20 season.
 While peripheral issues such as hype or exclusivity usually influence our opinions when it comes to footwear, this time we’ve gone for the picks that will actually serve you on-court.
 As such, attributes such as fit, traction, and reliability, as well as the overall look, go into the mix.

 Scroll down to the see our list of the best basketball shoes of 2020.
 Additionally, you can see our favorite selects from 2019 as well.

 Nike LeBron 17